How to Wallpaper a Wall

 Before refreshing the room in question, you will need to prepare the walls by removing any existing wallpaper and learn how to remove woodchip.

-Leave the plate on each area for around 10 seconds until the paper becomes saturated.
-Then you can begin to peel the paper away.
+Leave the plate on each area for around 10 seconds (or longer for hard to remove paper) and once the wallpaper becomes saturated, you can start to peel it away from the wall.
 For those stubborn areas, use a stripping knife.
 Repeat the process until finished.

 When it comes to removing woodchip, you should do this in the same way you would wallpaper.